 Dave's practical experience is backed up with an exceptional education with a Bachelor of Human Kinetics from UBC in 2000.
 In 2003 Dave graduated with a Diploma in Sports Injury Management from Sheridan College in Oakville, Ontario.
-Dave is currently completing his Master of Science degree in Kinesiology from UBC.
-Dave is also a volunteer basketball coach as he is enjoying coaching the Duchess Park Junior Boys B Gold Team.
+Along with being a Certified Athletic Therapist, Dave is also a Certified Strength & Conditioning Specialist through the NSCA.
+Dave is also a volunteer basketball coach as he is enjoying his role as the Head Coach for the Duchess Park Junior A Boys Team.

 Chantiel was born and raised on a farm in the Peace River Region, just north of Fort St. John.
 She participated in district level sports in school.
 After training for a short while in Western Fencing, Chantiel made a switch and now regularly trains traditional and sport karate, and helps run several karate clubs in the Peace River Region.
 She enjoys introducing people of all ages to new physical challenges, and helping them realize that they are capable of doing amazing things.

 Chantiel now lives in Chetwynd, and loves the community’s outdoor recreational possibilities.
 You can often see her out on the hiking trails or at the local rock climbing crag.